gchang12/Learn-Vim/ch08_registers.md

 With your cursor on "line three", delete them one by one with `dd`.
 Once all lines are deleted, register 1 should contain "line one" (most recent), register two "line two" (second most recent), and register three "line three" (oldest).
 To get the content from register one, do `"1p`.

-As a side note, these numbered registers are automatically incremented when using the dot command.
+As a side note, these numbered registers are automatically incremented each time you use the dot command.
 If your numbered register one (`"1`) contains "line one", register two (`"2`) "line two", and register three (`"3`) "line three", you can paste them sequentially with this trick:
 - Do `"1P` to paste the content from the numbered register one ("1).
 - Do `.` to paste the content from the numbered register two ("2).
 - Do `.` to paste the content from the numbered register three ("3).

 This trick works with any numbered register.
 If you started with `"5P`,  `.`  would do `"6P`, `.` again would do `"7P`, and so on.

-Small deletions like a word deletion (`dw`) or word change (`cw`) do not get stored in the numbered registers.
-They are stored in the small delete register (`"-`), which I will discuss next.
+Text from small deletions, like a word deletion (`dw`) or word change (`cw`), does not get stored in the numbered registers.
+It is stored in the _small delete register_ (`"-`), which I will discuss next.

 ## The Small Delete Register